-Role in the project: GNF is responsible for quality assurance activities, so that this ensures an independent consideration of evaluation project management quality and intellectual outputs.
+Role in the project: GNF is responsible for activities related to the quality of the project, so that this ensures an independent consideration of evaluation of project management quality and intellectual outputs.

 Homegrade is a non-profit association aiming to inform on housing and its sustainable rehabilitation.
 It offers individuals in the Brussels-Capital Region integrated services in the fields of eco-construction, heritage, energy, acoustics, town planning and circular economy.
 Homegrade is the expertise of a team of 40 people which carries out diagnostic visits at home, runs a public information counter, develops popularization tools, organizes conferences and training courses.